reimagined/resolve/examples/README.md

 This folder contains reSolve framework examples.

-Example setup is similar with new application creation, but it has `--example` or `-e` flag with example name.
+Example setup is similar with new application creation, but it has `--example` or `-e` flag with example folder name.
 You can start working with reSolve example just in **2 minutes**.

 <p align="center"><img src="https://github.com/reimagined/resolve/blob/feature/new_readme/readme-example-installation.gif"></p>